 Becoming an Authorized Provider

-The BIA website offers the following downloads:
+The EOIR website offers the following:

-DOJ Form EOIR-31, used for requesting recognition
+- Form EOIR-31, used for requesting and renewing recognition

-Current list of recognized organizations
+- Current list of recognized organizations (PDF)

-Current list of accredited individuals
+- Current list of accredited individuals (PDF)

-When you submit your application package to the BIA, you must also submit a copy of the package to your local USCIS District Office.
-USCIS has developed a checklist to assist in the preparation of your application for accreditation.
-A link to this checklist can be found to the right of this page.
-Additional information on becoming an authorized provider can also be found on USCIS’s “Become an Authorized Provider” webpage.
+When you submit your application package to the EOIR, you must also submit a copy of the package to your local USCIS district office.
+You can also find additional information on becoming an authorized provider on USCIS’ Become an Authorized Provider webpage.

 Comments and Complaints

-If you are at a USCIS office and feel that you are being mistreated or are unhappy with the service you received, it is best to raise your concerns with a supervisor while you are still at the office.
+- If you are at a USCIS office and feel that you are being mistreated or are unhappy with the service you received, it is best to raise your concerns with a supervisor while you are still at the office.
 The supervisor will be able to immediately address your concerns before you depart the office.

-You may also write USCIS with your complaint.
+- You may also write USCIS with your complaint.
 You are encouraged to first raise your concerns with the Field Office Director.
 The mailing addresses of USCIS offices can be found at the Find a USCIS Office page.
 If you feel that the Field Office Director did not adequately address your concern, you are encouraged to contact the District Director.
 USCIS reads and takes seriously every complaint we receive.